signify-nz/silverstripe-solr-search/readme.md

 # Modern SilverStripe Solr Search

-[Full documentation](https://firesphere.github.io/solr-docs/) or see the [docs folder](docs/index.md).
+See the [docs folder](docs/index.md).
 Please read the documentation before asking questions.
 A lot of the questions are answered by reading the documentation.

 ## Solarium documentation: